-- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and - (b) disclose, in relation to each reporting period, whether such a review has taken place.
+(a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and

+(b) disclose, in relation to each reporting period, whether such a review has taken place.

 The AR Committee is responsible for monitoring management's performance against the Company's risk management framework, including whether it is operating within the risk appetite set by the Board.
 The AR Committee reports on its activities to the Board.
-Until the end of April 2022, the Company was part of the OreCorp corporate group and the risk review was undertaken as part of OreCorp's assessment of its risk management framework.
-A separate review of the Company's risk management framework (separate from OreCorp) was not undertaken in the year ended 30 June 2022 but will be undertaken in the current financial year and thereafter during each subsequent reporting period.
+During the reporting period, the AR Committee undertook a review of the Company's risk management framework.